ironman5366/W.I.L.L/README.txt

 W.I.L.L. stands for Wireless Intelligent Linguistical Liveware and is a personal assistant, created and maintained by Will Beddow.

+Note: I will be on vacation from 3/12 to 3/19.
+During this time I will not be able to answer pull requests or issues.

 GUI based plugin utility added!
 Tutorial video coming soon

 Features on the way you can look forward to: